mjec/blog/content/post/2019-05-30-three-hours.md

 +++

 Earlier this year I was promoted to be a staff software engineer.
-This involves being not just problem solving, but also a (partial) responsibility for the culture of my workplace.
+This involves not just problem solving, but also a (partial) responsibility for the culture of my workplace.

 One of the things I struggled with for a long time -- long before I was working as a full-time programmer -- was a lack of understanding of how senior people